Looking for a place to call home in the Greater Houston Area?

 Real estate teams are growing in popularity.
 Done properly, they allow people with different skill-sets to collaborate.
 A well-structured team frees the sales agent to do what she does best – sell your home – while the administration team shows houses and handles the paperwork.
 On the other hand, collaboration doesn’t work if the team behind the agent is poor, or you can’t connect with your primary agent.
 If you’re worried about being passed to an assistant, go with the solo player.

-• All of our Listing Clients work with me.
-Our Buyer Specialist team is made up of 3 agents.
-Jake, Ryan and Marce are constantly updated with all of the amenities and benefits of your home, so that they are able to share the value with the buyers for your home.
+• We have a great group of Listing Specialist that can create the perfect marketing plan for your home.
+We work hard to make sure each client get the red carpet treatment.
+Our Buyer Specialist team is made up of 7 agents.
+Our RockStar Buyer Specialist are constantly updated with all of the amenities and benefits of your home, so that they are able to share the value with the buyers for your home.
 Vanessa is our cultural agent who is our ambassador for the community.
 All of her referrals come back to our team.
-Once we have a listing or buyer contract, our personal licensed assistant, Linda, handles contract to close.
+Once we have a listing or buyer contract, our personal licensed assistant, Wendy handles our contract to close process perfectly.

 8. Do you work full-time or part-time as a real estate agent?